 Depression infiltrates every aspect of your life, from affecting your performance at school and work to causing health problems.
 The mental health team at Notre Dame Behavioral Health understands that it's hard to reach out when you feel down and have no energy, but they make it easier for you by offering telemedicine as well as in-person appointments.
 You only need to take that first step, and then they can help you get treatment that improves your mood.
-To schedule an in-person or telemedicine appointment, call the office in Surprise, Arizona, or use the online booking feature today.
+To schedule an in-person or telemedicine appointment, call the office in Surprise and Peoria, Arizona, or use the online booking feature today.

 Many people put off getting help for depression because they think they will get better without treatment.
 However, depression is a complex condition that may be triggered by stressful life events, and it persists due to an imbalance in brain chemicals (neurotransmitters).